MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-operations.md

 * Analysis of affected service components and workflows
 * Targeted mitigation of incident impact

 In the final phase, which is the **continuous improvement** phase, the team focuses on completing a post-mortem analysis and resolution of any identified process, monitoring, or configuration or code fixes.
-Based on overall severity and risk of reoccurrence, the fixes are then prioritized against the team's general engineering backlog.
+Based on overall severity and risk of recurrence, the fixes are then prioritized against the team's general engineering backlog.

 ## Our practices for service monitoring

 The [!INCLUDE [prod_short](includes/prod_short.md)] team emphasizes a consistent, data-driven, and customer-centric approach to its live site operations.
-Defining Service Level Indicators (SLIs) and implementing live site monitoring alerts are part of the approval criteria for enabling any new [!INCLUDE [prod_short](includes/prod_short.md)] feature in production.
+Defining SLIs and implementing live site monitoring alerts are part of the approval criteria for enabling any new [!INCLUDE [prod_short](includes/prod_short.md)] feature in production.
 Product group engineers also include steps for investigation and mitigation of alerts when they occur using a template Troubleshooting Guide (TSG).

 One way in which the [!INCLUDE [prod_short](includes/prod_short.md)] team enables exponential service growth is by using a DevOps team.
 These individuals are skilled with service architecture, automation and incident management practices, and are embedded within incidents to drive end-to-end resolution.
 The DevOps team uses a rotational model, where engineering leaders from the product group assume an incident manager role for a scheduled number of days.
-The DevOps team ensures that a consistent group of individuals drive live site improvements and incorporate learnings from previous incidents in future escalations.
+The DevOps team ensures that a consistent group of individuals drives live site improvements and incorporates learnings from previous incidents in future escalations.
 The DevOps team also assists with large-scale drills that test Business Continuity and Disaster Recovery (BCDR) capabilities of the service.

 DevOps practices also enforce alert quality in several ways:

 * TSGs include impact analysis and escalation policy
 * Alerts execute for the shortest time possible for faster detection
 * Alerts use reliability thresholds instead of absolute limits to scale clusters of different sizes

 ## Our practices for incident response

 When an automated live site incident is created for [!INCLUDE [prod_short](includes/prod_short.md)], one of the first priorities is to notify customers of potential impact.
 Azure's target notification time is 15 minutes.
 That target can be difficult to achieve, depending on the number of teams that are involved and the complexity of the incident.
 Communications in such cases are at risk of being late or inaccurate due to required manual analysis.
 Azure Monitoring offers centralized monitoring and alerting solutions that can detect impact to certain metrics within this time window.